Use cURL Integration With Artifactory

 Example 9: Reload Plugins

-To reload Artifactory plugins (admin, self-hosted only):
+To reload Artifactory plugins (administrator, self-managed only):

 Note